programic/eslint-plugin/docs/src/rules/vue-script-setup-newlines-between-groups.md

-# @programic/vue-script-setup-order
+# @programic/vue-script-setup-newlines-between-groups

-> Enforce a specific order in Vue components inside the script setup tag
+> Enforce newlines between groups in Vue script setup tags

 - :hammer: This rule is **not** automatically fixable
 - :information_source: This rule only works when using the Composition API and script setup tags
+- :information_source: This rule assumes you are using the `@programic/vue-script-setup-order` rule
+- :warning: This rule can give false positives when the script setup code is not in the right order (the specified order of `@programic/vue-script-setup-order`)

 ## :book: Rule details
-This rule enforces a specific order in Vue components inside the script setup tag, so that the components remain consistent and developers always know where to look.
+This rule enforces newlines between groups in Vue script setup tag.

-The order is seperated into multiple groups.
-The default group order is:
+Below are the different groups:
 1. Import declarations
 2. Props (`defineProps`)
 3. Emits (`defineEmits`)